vfox100/all26/lib/doc/getting_started/SIMULATOR.md

     ![Alt text](readme_img/ugly_traj.png)
     1. Click the Hamburger Menu in the top-right of the field window, select Trajectory, and turn off the Arrows.
 You should get a nicer one like this:
     ![Alt text](readme_img/nice_traj.png)

-# Next Steps
-Congrats, you now know how to work with the Simulator.
-Let's take on our first real Comp project changes in the [Teleop Readme](README_6_TELEOP.md).